 We have an embarrassment of riches in the English-speaking world when it comes to tools for believers.
 Not only do we have the most Bible teachers and teachings, we have something else most of us take for granted and do not fully appreciate: the best Bibles.

-Missing this reality, some people think the safest approach to getting to the truth of the Bible is to learn to read Ancient Hebrew fluently.
+Missing this reality, some people think the safest approach to getting to the truth of the Bible is to learn to read ancient Hebrew fluently.
 They learn Hebrew and get themselves a standard Jewish Masoretic Text (MT, the oldest complete Hebrew version of the Bible) and have a go at it.
-They do not realize they only have one piece of the puzzle that makes up the Bible we know today.
+They do not realize they only have faint grasp of one piece of the puzzle that makes up the Bible we know today.
 They are missing out on the other sources of the Greek Septuagint, the Dead Sea Scrolls, the Syriac Peshitta, Aramaic Targums, Latin Vulgate, etc., not to mention other Hebrew sources.

-One example of a problem with the Hebrew Masoretic is found in Psalm 22:16.
+One example of a flaw in the Hebrew Masoretic is found in Psalm 22:16.
 It reads differently than your Christian Bible.
 It nonsensically says, “Like a lion, my hands and my feet” instead of the readily understandable “they have pierced my hands and my feet.”
 The manuscripts are full of such variations and it takes great care to choose which one to put into your Bible version (and which one at times to footnote as an significant alternate reading to consider).
 Of course, I should hasten to add that none of these variations affects the key messages of the Bible such as “salvation” but they do affect some of the mysteries we would like to understand as we shall see.

 If you have ever been frustrated at how different Bible versions can read so radically different, now you know why.
 But knowing this can now take away the frustration and replace it with a strategy for solving many "Bible contradictions" or difficult passages you will encounter.
 If you consult multiple Bible versions looking for major differences, you might find a version that goes with a different manuscript reading than most of the rest.
-Sometimes that reading makes more sense with the verses you are bringing into the discussion which the translatation teams were not weighing when they choose from all the variations to use.
+Sometimes that reading makes more sense with the verses you are bringing into the discussion which the translation teams were not weighing when they choose from all the variations to use.

 Unfortunately, when you compare every mainstream Bible you will not find any such help for this passage in the Olivet Discourse.
 They all say the same thing about earthquakes in various places.